Heat wave hacks: 16 ways to stay cool in the summer | News

 3. Spray bottles

-A cheap spray bottle filled with cool water makes delivering a cool mist to your skin easier.
-You can even purchase ones with a small fan attached for that extra cooling factor.
+A cheap spray bottle filled with water makes delivering a cool mist to your skin easier.
+You can even purchase ones with a small fan attached for that extra chill factor.

 4. Use ice or get creative with rice